tianbiao/if-unofficial-plugins/src/lib/gcp-importer/README.md

 ### 4. Add credentials to `.env`

 Create a `.env` file in the IF project root directory.
-This is where you can store your Azure authentication details.
+This is where you can store your GCP authentication details.
 Your `.env` file should look as follows:

 ```txt
 GOOGLE_APPLICATION_CREDENTIALS: <Path to your service account key>